OptimalBits/castmill.com/src/news/castmill-open-source/castmill-open-source.md

 ## Extensible and inter-operable

 Behind these fancy terms, we are talking about the possibilities of easily extending the platform as well as to interface with other systems.
-With an "API first" strategy underpinning our core services, it is possible to connect and integrate Castmill with any other services out there, so you can use Castmill for displaying business information in your office space as well as for example displaying airplane arrivals and departures airplane arrivals and departures at your preferred airport.
+With an "API first" strategy underpinning our core services, it is possible to connect and integrate Castmill with any other services out there, so you can use Castmill for displaying business information in your office space as well as for example displaying airplane arrivals and departures at your preferred airport.

 Additionally, we provide tools that simplify the creation of new widgets.
 These custom widgets can be used to display any variety of information linked to any data source, be it within your intranet or across the internet.